Games & Quizzes

 /ˈkēpiNG/

 action or fact of owning, maintaining, or protecting something.
-To take possession of something to own, e.g. a pet.
+To have and continue to hold something.

 /ˈeksərˌsīz/